-Most of the time our flooring logs are sliced directly through the heart, a technique known as live sawing.
+Our flooring logs are often sliced directly through the heart, a technique known as live sawing.
 This produces the widest boards with the greatest amount of vertical grain for added stability.
 In contrast, most lumber is grade sawn around a boxed heart.
-We also do quarter and rift sawing for those who want those kinds of floors.
+We also do quarter and rift sawing.

 We mill floor planks from the best portions of the right trees – trees that we have chosen for appearance and special features rather than utilization.